Publications & Resources

 The CSA Centre’s Evaluation Fund: A reflection

-Between October 2017 and March 2018, The CSA Centre funded 17 providers of child sexual abuse services in England and Wales to improve their capacity to assess and evidence their services’ effectiveness as part of our Evaluation Fund.
-This report sets out the experiences of the service providers involved in the Evaluation Fund, and may prove valuable in the planning of any similar funding projects in the future.
+Between October 2017 and March 2018, The CSA Centre funded 17 providers of child sexual abuse services in England and Wales, so they could improve their capacity to assess and evidence their services’ effectiveness.
+This report sets out the experiences of the service providers involved, offering valuable insights for the planning of any similar funding projects in the future.

 September 2018